SanaUllah04/Artificial-Intelligence/README.md

 # Artificial-Intelligence
-Projects or Tasks performed using the concepts, methadology or approaches of AI.
+Projects performed using the AI concepts.

+## 1. AI Agent and Environment
+## 2. Bayesian Network Structure
+## 3. Generative AI
+## 4. Text To Speech